(CNN) — Finland hosts two of the world's most powerful men when Donald Trump and Vladimir Putin meet on July 16 in Helsinki.

 Planning on heading north?
 Then the right clothes are crucial.

 For those delivering Christmas letters to Santa in person, Lapland temperatures can plummet to minus 50 C (minus 58 F).
 Arriving in Finland unprepared?
-Try one of Helsinki's 10 UFF secondhand stores, which support aid projects in Africa and India -- decidedly pricier options are also available, like Marimekko.
+Try one of Helsinki's UFF secondhand stores, which support aid projects in Africa and India.
+O r you try decidedly pricier options such as Marimekko.

 Seek out a sauna